a microscope drawn in black on a white paper.

 If you really want to make it special, color in some of the areas and add a title and artist’s name and date.

-step 7 label the parts of a microscope
+label the parts of a microscope.

 With these steps, you’ve mastered how to draw a microscope and created a realistic looking microscope picture.
 You can add labels to the various components for educational purposes or leave it as it is.